-If it seems that workshops are actually well run meetings, that is true to a certain degree.
+If it seems that workshops are actually well-run meetings, that is true to a certain degree.
 Facilitated workshops and well-run meetings are very similar.
 The main differences between meetings and workshops are:

 - A building method—a way to solve a problem, develop a plan, reach a decision, agree on analytics, design a flow, etc.

-- Having formally defined roles
+- Include formally defined roles and a neutral facilitator

 Success for Both Meetings and Workshops